ayoubridouani/islamic_bank/readme.md

 - don't forget to include path mysql.h with this program

-## How to use:

-- the customer can create an account with our bank
-- the customer can do the debit / credit

 ## for the next update I will add:
 - When registering a client we will treat that the email is unique in the database gives